-The Company has two major vendors that accounted for an aggregate of approximately 52.1% of net sales and \$81.4 million in purchases from these vendors for the year ended December31, 2018, and an aggregate of approximately 40.7% net sales and \$35.7 million in purchases from these same vendors for the year ended December 31, 2017.
+The Company has two major vendors that accounted for an aggregate of approximately 37% and \$33.1 million in purchases from vendors for the year ended December 31, 2017, and an aggregate of approximately 23% and \$14.3 million in purchases from these same vendors for the year ended December 31, 2016.
 The Company expects to maintain its relationships with these vendors.